runefar1/uipath-dashboard/README.md

 # UIPATH DASHBOARD

-This is a Kibana Dashboard customized for UIPath logs.
+This is a Kibana Dashboard customized for UiPath logs.
 It is implemented as an ELK Stack using ElasticSearch, LogStash and Kibana.

 ## Quick Start